straw-hat-team/commanded/guides/explanations/read-model-projections.md

 ## Ecto projections

-You can use the [Commanded Ecto projections](https://github.com/commanded/commanded-ecto-projections) library to build a read model using one of the databases supported by Ecto (PostgreSQL, MySQL, et al).
+Commanded includes built-in support for building read models using Ecto with one of the databases supported by Ecto (PostgreSQL, MySQL, et al).
+See the [Ecto Projections Getting Started](ecto-projections-getting-started.html) and [Building Read Models with Ecto](building-read-models-with-ecto.html) guides for details.

 ### Example